gurbyz/power-wheel-card/.github/ISSUE_TEMPLATE/bug_report.md

 **Which version of the card do you use?**

 **Describe the bug**
 A clear and concise description of what the bug is.
-Paste evt. error messages.
+Paste any error messages.

 **Configuration of the card**
 Copy the complete configuration of the card, even if you think it isn't relevant.